microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 This could be hidden from the end user by having applications apply the undo locally (re-computing it as other sequenced changes come in) and only sending the now updated undo when the original change is received from the sequencing service.

+##### Looser Semantics

+The client issuing the undo computes it based on the set of changes it knows about.
+The receiving peers all accept the changeset as is.
+This means the undo semantics are not guaranteed.
+This may not be so bad in a live collaboration environment where edits are produced at human speed because the chances of a meaningfully bad merge outcome are low, and humans may be able to adjust to it.

+This would be more an issue in scenarios where any of the following is true:
+* The undo semantics are relied on by automated processes
+* Edits are being produced at machine speed
+* We operate in asynchronous collaboration environment where arbitrarily large changes can be produced any time

 ##### Validation by Peer